Restorative Mindset

 The relational value of restorative justice is connected to the Indigenous belief that we are interconnected with one another as human beings; therefore, it is our responsibility to strive to be in right relationships.
 Although Indigenous peoples and worldviews are by no means homogenous, the values, knowledge, and mindset of being interconnected with one another bear resemblance (Davis, 2019).
 Many cultures, communities, and families have a word or phrase that describes the restorative mindset of interconnectedness.
 Here are some examples:

-Hózhó (Navajo): Harmony in all things Pono (Hawaiian): righteousness and balance
+Hózhó (Navajo): Harmony in all things Pono (Hawaiian): Righteousness and balance

 In Lak'ech (Mayan proverb): You are another me Ubuntu (Nguni proverb): I am because we are